geniikw/MonoInvoker/readme.md

 # Caution

-1.You can [TestMethod(false)] if you dont want play in editor mode.
+1.You can write parameter like [TestMethod(false)], if you dont want play in editor mode.
     basically, if a method contains StartCoroutine, it doent work in editor mode.

 2.If you use custom editor. editor class have to inherit MonoInvoker.MonoBehaviourEditor not UnityEditor.Editor.